Chaïm Perelman: Perelmanian philosophy

-The New Rhetoric
+The new rhetoric

 Overview

 Perelman and Olbrechts-Tyteca began research on the logic of non-formal arguments in 1948.
 Following Frege's comprehensive approach to the study of mathematics, they collected a wide range of writing from academic, professional, religious, and popular realms to devise and apply their theory.
 After encountering Latini and "rediscovering" the Greco-Latin rhetorical tradition, both the project and its philosophical basis took a definitive shape.
 Perelman hypothesized that the rationale governing non-formal argument could be derived from the principles of rhetorical theory and from considerations of audience and values in particular.
 These considerations in turn affected the specific structure of arguments, including the bases of agreement and the availability of specific appeals.
 Perelman's analysis also produced an overview of the various techniques apparent across the diverse group of arguments collected in the course of research.

-The following discussion of the New rhetoric is organized according to the three sections of the book, and covers the major concepts contained in each.
+The following discussion of the new rhetoric is organized according to the three sections of the book, and covers the major concepts contained in each.